 The CI automation tools need to log into your Developer Hub org on your behalf to create a new scratch org.
 However, you do not want to store your Salesforce password anywhere it can be accessed by others.
 In fact, Salesforce never wants you to store your password in any system other than their own.
 That is why they have switched to OAuth for all their developer tools, including Salesforce DX.

 To log into your Developer Hub org for DX on your own computer, you must run the web authentication command in your command line:

 $ sfdx force:auth:web:login -d -a Hub_Org

-The OAuth flow is a very genius method of having you only give your password directly to Salesforce when using external tools.
+The OAuth flow is a genius method of having you only give your password directly to Salesforce when using external tools.
 You never save your password on your computer nor do you give it to any third party who can steal it from you.
-And this works very well because your computer is able to open the separate web browser and have you log in on the Salesforce login page.
+This works very well because your device can open the separate web browser and have you log in on the Salesforce login page.

 Neither of these are good solutions.
-As of the time of this writing, the Trailhead tutorial we mentioned earlier provides a complicated process that involves generating a Self-Signed SSL Certificate and Private Key, creating a connected app on the Salesforce org, then utilizing the force:auth:jwt:grant command to have your CI tool log in for you.
-But the team at CRM Science found this solution too difficult to repeat for all of our projects, so we took some of the ideas from it and developed a much easier solution.
+The Trailhead tutorial I mentioned earlier provides a complicated process that involves generating a Self-Signed SSL Certificate and Private Key, creating a connected app on the Salesforce org, and then utilizing the force:auth:jwt:grant command to have your CI tool log in for you.
+However, the team at CRM Science found this solution too difficult to repeat for all of our projects, so we took some of the ideas from it and developed a much easier solution.